RapidSilicon/litex_reference_designs/README.md

 ```

+## Dependencies

+In order to generate these designs user needs to install litex dependencies from [here](https://github.com/enjoy-digital/litex/wiki/Installation).

 ## Raptor_example_designs

 This contains example designs with application code to run with LiteX.
 Every test has a separate README for assistance.